AlexsanderHamir/GoFlow/README.md

 - Follow Go code style guidelines
 - Update documentation for user-facing changes
 - Ensure all tests pass before submitting PRs

+## Why GoFlow Was Created?

+I was building a query engine where each query plan was turned into a pipeline of stages created at runtime.
+Each stage processed batches of data, and performance depended on the buffer sizes and number of goroutines per stage.

+I built GoFlow to experiment with these settings and easily visualize how they affect throughput and performance, in a way that other tools didn't allow me to do, to the same granularity.